lililiyabbayx/Computer-Vision-Project-based-on-KAN-and-Assignments/README.md

 > Combines KAN non-linear mixing with SE attention gating before residual addition.

 > **Note:** These are personal experiments, so I cannot guarantee their correctness.
+> If you find any issues, have suggestions or want to contribute, feel free to open an issue or submit a pull request.